laurencelundblade/QCBOR/doc/Building.md

 @anchor Building
 ## Building

-The library is built solely from the src and inc directores.
-The inc directory contains the public interface.
-The test app and such are in other directories.
+The QCBOR library source is solely in the `src` and `inc` directories.
+The `inc` directory contains the public API.
+The other files and directories contain tests, documentation, examples, and such.

-There is a basic makefile that will build the library and command line test app.
-CMake is also available, please read the "Building with CMake" section for more information.
+QCBOR can be built using `make` with the `Makefile` or with `cmake` using `CMakeLists.txt`.

-QCBOR will compile and fully function without any build configuration or set up.
-It is 100% portable.
+QCBOR compiles and operates correctly without any build-time configuration or setup.
+It is designed to be fully portable across the majority of platforms.

-There are a number of C preprocessor #defines that can be set.
-Their primary purpose is to reduce library object code sizes by disabling features.
-A couple slightly improve performance.
-See the comment sections on "Configuration" in inc/UsefulBuf.h and the pre processor defines that start with QCBOR_DISABLE_XXX.
+A number of C preprocessor `#define` options are available.
+Their primary purpose is to reduce object code size by disabling optional features, with a small number also providing modest performance improvements.
+See the “Configuration” comments in inc/UsefulBuf.h, as well as the preprocessor symbols beginning with `QCBOR_DISABLE_XXX`.

-The test directory includes the tests that are nearly as portable as the main implementation.
-If your development environment doesn't support a UNIX style command line and make, you should be able to make a simple project and add the test files to it.
-Then just call RunTests() to invoke them all.
+The test directory contains the test suite, which is nearly as portable as QCBOR itself.
+If your development environment does not support a UNIX-style command line, you can create a simple project and add the test source files directly.
+Invoking RunTests() will execute the full test suite.

 ### Building with CMake